September 23, 2019 3 min read

 An article from the European Journal of Internal Medicine states that when it comes to obstructive sleep apnea, weight loss is the most important therapy, as it changes anatomy and decreases airway collapses which causes snoring (and a poor sleep).5

-Another study, which got participants to receive dietary counseling, found that a weight loss of 10 kgs or more significantly reduced sleep apnea and daytime sleepiness, demonstrating the benefits of weight loss for a better sleep.6
+Another study, which got participants to receive dietary counselling, found that a weight loss of 10 kgs or more significantly reduced sleep apnea and daytime sleepiness, demonstrating the benefits of weight loss for a better sleep.6

 Increased weight can cause poor sleep, which in turn, can also lead to even more weight gain.
 One study found that regularly getting below even 7.7 hours of sleep was associated with an increased BMI.7